 It sounds kind of silly, but I think if we had dated earlier in life, I wouldn’t have been ready for a happy relationship.

-Moving on to a Happier Life
+Moving on to a Happier Life Worthy of Love

 When we got engaged, I started to see the way my self-perception had been holding me back in life.
 I also came to realize that it wasn’t something I could overcome alone.
 So, I started seeing a counselor.

 My husband has been nothing but supportive, and even comes with me sometimes.
 A year ago, I was in counseling at least once every week.
 Now, I go monthly and I’m learning how to cope with my emotions & negative outlook in a healthy way.